RPG-Alex/sql-docs/README.md

 - Line and block comments
 - Table and column locations

-It then attaches comments to the SQL structures they describe, producing a structured, queryable documentation model.
+Then comments are attached to the SQL structures they describe, producing a structured, queryable documentation model.

 ## Example